DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers-BACKUP/docs/23-Bootstrap.md

 ## Confidence interval for difference in means

-To bring all the ideas we have learned so far in this block, we will work an example of testing for a difference of two means.
-In our opinion, the easiest method to understand is the permutation test and the most difficult is the one based on the CLT, because of the assumptions necessary to get a mathematical solution for the sampling distribution.
-We will also introduce the bootstrap to get a confidence interval.
+To bring all the ideas we have learned so far in this block we will work an example of testing for a difference of two means.
+In our opinion, the easiest method to understand is the permutation test and the most difficult is the one based on the mathematical derivation, because of the assumptions necessary to get a mathematical solution for the sampling distribution.
+We will also introduce how to use the bootstrap to get a confidence interval.

 ### Health evaluation and linkage of primary care